facelessuser/pymdown-extensions/docs/src/markdown/extensions/arithmatex.md

 `smart_dollar`    | bool     | `#!py3 True`                          | Enable Arithmatex's smart dollar logic to minimize math detection issues with `#!tex $`.
 `preview`         | bool     | `#!py3 True`                          | Insert a preview to show until MathJax finishes loading the equations.

-!!! warning "Deprecation"
-    `insert_as_script` has been deprecated in 4.6.0.
-If you are still setting this, it will do nothing.
-This option will be removed in the future so it is strongly advised to stop setting it.

-    MathJax is, and has always been the default, and inserting as script is the default as it is the most reliable insertion format.
-With the new way previews are inserted, there is no need for the old text conversion method via `tex2jax`.

-    To output for other math libraries, like [KaTeX][katex], enable `generic`.

 ---8<--- "links.md"

 ---8<--- "mathjax.md"